zhullyb/monyhar/monyhar/docs/testing/chromeos_debugging_tips.md

 codesearch UI, but this flow is unverified.)
 This can take time (ie: many hours) to land and propagate onto Chrome's builders.
 So if you need the test disabled ASAP, consult the next option.
-- **With only a Chromium checkout**: You can also add the test to the list of disabled tests for the step's GN target.
+- **With only a Monyhar checkout**: You can also add the test to the list of disabled tests for the step's GN target.
 For example, to disable a test in the `chrome_all_tast_tests` step, add it to [this list]. **Note**: If the test is failing consistently, and you only disable it here, it will likely start to fail